rackerlabs/docs-dedicated-networking/load-balancer/src/docs/load-balancer.api.v2/api.md

-## Retrieve virtual IP information
+## Retrieve Virtual IP information

 Use the virtual IPs information operations to retrieve and update